emilybache/DiamondKata/README.md

 * How easy is it to pinpoint what is wrong when you make a mistake?
 * How easy is it to refactor the implementation?
 * The incremental tests define several public methods on Diamond.
 Should they be public?
 What would happen if they weren't?
+* The iterative approach asks you to delete test cases along the way.
+Should you do that in general?
 * Which approach (iterative or incremental) should you use when doing TDD in general?